Thermax1/Java-and-Web-Projects/README.md

 # Java-and-Web-Projects

--Each Folder holds a different project
+- Each Folder holds a different project
 - Please enter each one to follow the README.
 - Thank you!